Naughty Little Doggie

-A video was also made for "To Belong".
+A music video was made for the song "To Belong".

 Music

 Naughty Little Doggie has been likened in its style to grunge, with Stephen Thomas Erlewine retrospectively calling it and its 1993 predecessor American Caesar "grungy detours".

 Reception

-Mark Deming of Allmusic gave a mixed review and gave the album 2.5 of 5 stars.
-He praised the vocal performance of Pop and musicianship of the guitarist and drummer in this release, but criticized the songwriting stating it was not particularly inspiring.
+Mark Deming of AllMusic praised the vocal performance of Pop and musicianship of the guitarist and drummer in this release, but criticized the songwriting stating it was not particularly inspiring.
 Additionally, Deming stated it could not be compared to Pop's previous masterpiece albums and compared it to the 1988 release, Instinct.
 Ultimately, Deming stated it was a solid release and a respectable hard rock album despite his perception of its mediocrity.

 Track listing

 All tracks composed by Iggy Pop, except where noted.